yysun/ba-assistant/README.md

   - [X] delete a prompt
   - [X] each prompt should have a name, and the prompt text
   - [X] make default prompt list of 'User Story Map', 'Customer Journey Map', 'Pages and Navs', 'Page and Stories', 'Sprint Plan' if no prompts are loaded
+  - [x] display the prompt cards in three columns on large screen; two columns on medium screen; one column on small screen

 ### Project Management